vinybrasil/vinybrasil.github.io/_portfolio/kafkafastapiasync.md

 <script src="https://gist.github.com/vinybrasil/640b7906e41a59260233c4d7968e06f3.js"></script>
 The loop object will be referenced in the creating of the Producer and the Consumer classes:
 <script src="https://gist.github.com/vinybrasil/8318ea2b98b0e295fe2584f46dc335dd.js"></script>
-For the consumer part, we can create a consume function which has the porpouse of printing the message of the topic (and it's proprieties) in the server terminal everytime a new one arrives.
+For the consumer part, we can create a consume function which has the purpose of printing the message of the topic (and it's proprieties) in the server terminal everytime a new one arrives.
 <script src="https://gist.github.com/vinybrasil/14c21dc9f36824e912509b80dfe970cc.js"></script>
-Now here's the trick for the function of the consumer runs forever: the consume() funcion must be created at the startup of the API.
-With that, we guaratee that the function is running all the time.
+Now here's the trick for the function of the consumer runs forever: the consume() function must be created at the startup of the API.
+With that, we guarantee that the function is running all the time.
 <script src="https://gist.github.com/vinybrasil/6d1647fa281687c9bd0110813aa61d22.js"></script>
 We can now create the POST route that will produce the message when someone calls it.
 Here we got two classes to standardize the input.
 <script src="https://gist.github.com/vinybrasil/aa23381a14eabac560ffeb2ea5fe4e32.js"></script>